davewoo999/Virtual-Console/README.txt

 IMPORTANT
 *********

-If you do use this be aware it may not work as expected especially cursor keys and function keys.
-The keyboard appears to be USA and no repeat on keys.
+If you do use this be aware it may not work as expected, the keyboard has no repeat on keys and some keys are not mapped or mapped for  non UK keyboard.

 ON FIRST USE
 log in as root

-type clear to get rid of the test data.
-Use /src/storage/TextRamBlank.mif for TextRam on a recompile to start a clear screen.

-enter export TERM=xterm-256color (any changes made in linux for this terminal will not affect the xterm for PuTTy)

-amend file ~/.config/mc/ini
-add the following to the end of file [terminal:xterm-256color] up=\\e[A down=\\e[B right=\\e[C
-left=\\e[D
+enter export TERM=xterm
+enter stty columns 80 rows 40.

+Linux asks the console for max cols and rows at log in, hence the cursor dropping to the bottom of the screen.
+The console does not understand part of the Esc7 Esc[r Esc[999;999H Esc[6n sequence at present.

 to run mc you need mc -a to run non unicode graphic characters

-cursor keys do not work in vi or vim use hjkl
+cursor keys should work - tested in mc and vi  vim
+The console used to transmit Esc[A Esc[B Esc[C Esc[D for the arrow keys (standard vt220)
+As vi and mc as standard require EscOA EscOB EscOC EscOD I changed the keyboard scan decoder.
+I have moved the original escape sequences to shift and arrow if required.

-you will need to use export TERM=xterm-256color each time you log in. ( I changed /sbin/uartmode to include the xterm-256color in agetty so its there until I make a new SD card)
+you will need to use export TERM=xterm  and stty columns 80 rows 40 each time you log in unless you create a file called say mister and enter the export and stty commands.
+On login just type source mister to set the terminal type and screen size.

 program notes
 -------------